-Arizona Water Protection Fund Application Cover Page FY 2020
+Arizona Water Protection Fund Application Cover Page FY 2023

 Title of Project:

-Type of Project: Stream Typ rpe: Your level of commitment to maintenance of project
+Type of Project: Stream Type: You ır level of commitr ment to maintenance of project

-Capital or Other Pereni
+Capital or Other Perennial ben efits and capital in nprovements:

-Water Conservation Interm ittent < 5 years $$ 5-10 years 11-15 years 16-20 years
+Water Conservation Intermittent years 11-15 years 16-20 years

-Research Ephen neral ,
+Research Ephemeral ,

-Applicant Information: Inside an AMA: Yes No
+Applicant Information: 1 Inside an AMA: Yes No

 Name/Organization:

 Address 1: If yes, which AMA:

 Address 2: Phoenix

 City: Tucson

 State: Prescott

 ZIP Code: Pinal

 Phone: Santa Cruz

 Fax:

 Tax ID No.: Type of Application:

 New

 Continuation

 Contact Person: Any Previous AWPF Grants:

 Name: Yes No

 Title:

 Phone: If yes, please provide Grant #(s):

-Fax:
+Fax: in yes, preuse provide si une in (s)e

 e-mail:

-Arizona Water Protection
+Arizona Water Protection Fund

 Grant Amount Requested: Matching Funds Obtained and Secured:

-Applicant/Agency/Organization: Amount (\$):
+Appli cant/Agency/Organ ization: Amount (\$):

 \$ 1.
-Applicant
+App olicant

 2.

-If the application is funded, will ll the Grantee 3.
+If the application is funded, will II the Grantee 3.

 intend to request an advance:

 Yes No Total:

-Has your legal counsel or contracting authority reviewed and accepted the Grant Award Contract General Provisions?
+cacting authority review ewed a and accepted the Gran nt Award Contract General Provisions?

 Yes No N/A

-Tes Live Live

-Signature of the undersigned certifies understanding and compliance with all terms, conditions and
+Signature of the undersigned certifies understand ding a nd compliance with all terms, conditions, and

-specifications in the attached application.
-Additionally, signature certifies that all information provided by the
+0 . that all information provided by the

-applicant is true and accurate.
-The undersigned acknowledges that intentional presentation of any false or
+ional presentation of any false or

-fraudulent information, or knowingly concealing a material fact regarding this application is subject to criminal
+U U this application is subject to criminal

 penalties as provided in A.R.S.
 Title 13.
 The Arizona Water Protection Fund Commission may approve Grant

-Awards with modifications to scope items, methodology, schedule, final products and/or budget. oducts and/or budget.
+Awards with modifications to scope items, methodology, schedule, final products and/or budget.

+Tival us with mountations to -------------------------------------- uolog y, seneduie, imai pro - Judets and/or budget.

-Typed Name of Applicant or Typed Name of Applicant or Applicant's Authorized Title and Telephone Number ne Number
+Typed Name of Applicant or Applicant's Author ized Title and Telephon e Number

 Representative

 Signature Date Signed